Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Pros and Cons (Our Viva Office Wish List)

-Even if you didn’t want to do that, the ability to swap out any failing part of the chair with a brand new part would mean you’d never have to actually buy another chair in your life.
-Since it would seldom be the case that more than one part failed at a time, the incremental costs of keeping your chair useable would be quite low.
+Even if you didn’t want to do that, the ability to swap out any failing part of the chair with a brand new part would mean you’d never have to buy another chair in your life.
+Since it would seldom be the case that more than one part failed at a time, the incremental costs of keeping your chair usable would be quite low.

 Viva Office Chairs Review Conclusion